intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 This document has no actions for IANA.

+--- back

 # Updates to RFC 7841

+NOTE TO RFC EDITOR: Because this document (if approved) will be the first RFC in the Editorial Series, please apply the changes in this section to its boilerplate if directed to do so by the IAB.

 This document specifies the following text for the "Status of This Memo" section of RFCs published in the Editorial Stream.
+Any changes to this boilerplate must be made through the RFC Series Policy Definition process specified in this document.

 ## First Paragraph